awsdocs/aws-config-developer-guide/doc_source/authorize-aggregator-account-console.md

 ## Authorize a Pending Request for an Aggregator Account<a name="authorization-pending-request-console"></a>

-If you have a pending authorization request from an exisiting aggregator account you will see the request status on the **Authorizations** page\.
+If you have a pending authorization request from an existing aggregator account you will see the request status on the **Authorizations** page\.
 You can authorize a pending request from this page\.

 1. For the aggregator account you want to authorize, choose **Authorize** in the Actions column\.